kabelnica/process-and-policy-optimization-with-deap/README-en.md

 terraform -v
 ```

 In the Terraform server's user directory, a folder **/terraform-proxmox-test** has been created.
-In its **variables.tf** file, Proxmox VE user credentials must be added.
+In its **provider.tf** file, Proxmox VE user credentials must be added.
 The Proxmox user must have permissions to create and delete virtual machines for Terraform to function properly.

 ## DEAP Optimization Algorithm
 The optimization algorithm is already configured with the modeling parameters discussed in the paper.
 To run the Python script, only the Jenkins user API information needs to be added.